Köfte: The Essential Guide for Istanbul Visitors

 The word "köfte" is believed to derive from the Persian kufta, meaning "pounded" or "ground," reflecting the ancient technique of pounding meat by hand before shaping it.
 The dish has roots stretching deep into the Ottoman Empire, where variations of spiced ground meat were prepared in palace kitchens and humble roadside stalls alike.
 As the empire spanned three continents, köfte absorbed influences from the Balkans, the Caucasus, and the Middle East, yet it always remained unmistakably Anatolian at its core.

 Turkey today claims dozens of distinct regional köfte styles, each fiercely defended by its hometown. İnegöl köfte from Bursa uses no spices at all — just pure meat, onion, and bread, relying entirely on the quality of the ingredients and the skill of the cook.
-Akçaabat köfte from the Black Sea coast goes in the opposite direction, loading the mixture with bold garlic and fat for a punchy, robust flavor.
+Akçaabat köfte from the Black Sea coast goes in the opposite direction, loading the mixture with bold garlic and fat for a punchy, bold flavor.
 Tekirdağ köfte is shaped flat and wide, almost like a patty, and grilled until deeply caramelized.
 Each style tells the story of its region's landscape and palate.

 In Istanbul, the most famous köfte institution is Meşhur Sultanahmet Köftecisi, which has been grilling its signature recipe in the shadow of the Blue Mosque since 1920 — over a century of unbroken service.
 The restaurant's longevity speaks to the enduring power of simplicity: great meat, the right spice blend, and a screaming-hot grill.
 It is a dish that has never needed reinvention.